-- 1. A fitness center membership: You can go to a fitness center, YMCA or fitness studio near you that takes part in the program, and 2.
-Home Fitness Kits: You can choose from a variety of home fitness kits if you can't get to a - 2.
+- 1. A fitness center membership: You can go to a fitness center, YMCA or fitness studio\ near you that takes part in the program, and 2.
 Home Fitness Kits: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
-You can get up to 2 kits each benefit year.

-As a Silver&Fit member you may also have access to low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); daily workout videos on Facebook Live and the Silver&Fit YouTube channel, a quarterly newsletter; web tools; the ASHConnectTM mobile app; and the Silver&Fit Connected!TM tool for tracking exercise to earn rewards like hats and pins.
+You - As a Silver&Fit member you may also have access to low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); daily workout videos on Facebook Live and the Silver&Fit YouTube channel, a quarterly newsletter; web tools; the ASHConnectTM mobile app; and the Silver&Fit Connected!TM tool for tracking exercise to earn rewards like hats and pins.